-Hovy and Nirenburg (1992), in clearing the ground for their discussion of the principles that should guide the construction of an ontology, suggest that most ontologies and domain models to date have been assembled based primarily on introspection, and often reflect the idiosyncrasies of the builders more than the requirements of the application (such as MT).
-Lacking well-founded guided principles, the ontology builder is working in the dark.
+Hovy and Nirenburg (1992), in clearing the ground for their discussion of the principles that should guide the construction of an ontology, suggest that

 This judgement seems a little hyperbolic, in view of the fact that a number of recent ontology-builders have explained their principles as fully as Hovy and Nirenburg do.
 Thus, while there are aspects of Dahlgren's framework (1988:46f.) that are open to criticism, she in fact gives as detailed an account of her principles as do Hovy and Nirenburg.
 Bateman (1990, Bateman et al 1990) similarly explains the ideas underlying the 'upper model' in Penman.
 In fact, as Hovy and Knight (1993) state, the 'ontology base' in Pangloss is in part based on Penman (being a merger of this, the semantic categories from the Longman Dictionary of Contemporary English (LDOCE), which is intended as a taxonomy for the nouns of English), and ULTRA (Nirenburg and Defrise 1992) - which itself draws on the LDOCE categories).
 Nonetheless the main thrust of